scottkawai/sendgrid-swift/README.md

 Versions 2.0.0 and higher have been migrated to Swift 5.
 Some existing classes, properties, and functions have been renamed or removed.
 Deprecation warnings will populate where appropriate.

 Version 2 of this library re-architects how requests are sent.
 Previously a `Request` instance housed it's API parameters alongside other properties.
 Now, `Request` instances hold all their API-related parameters in a new `parameters` property.
 The `parameters` property is an `Encodable` instance, which simplifies how a request transforms its properties into the API parameters.
+In addition, the `Session` class's callback now utilize's Swift 5's `Result` enum to provide back either the API response or any errors that arose.

 **Previous Breaking Changes**